Empire of Liberty: Thomas Jefferson

 While Jefferson spoke loftily and idealistically about an Empire of Liberty abroad, he also envisioned creating a new form of American imperialism closer to home.
 The scholar Richard Drinnon observed that Jefferson spoke of establishing more amicable relations with Native Americans on America's Western Frontier at his "second inaugural address".
 During this address, Drinnon claims that Jefferson was quoted as stating that "humanity enjoins us to teach them (the Native Americans) agriculture and the domestic arts".
 In practice, however, Jefferson's imperial policy and implementation of the ideal of an Empire of Liberty for North America's Native American population was radically different.
 In Drinnon's view, there was a vast disparity between Jefferson's ideas and his actual actions.
 According to Drinnon, "Jefferson had initiated the Indian removal policy through his energetic efforts to "obtain from the native proprietors the whole left bank of the Mississippi."
 One major reason the lands of the aboriginal inhabitants had been so drastically reduced was Jefferson's acquisition of a hundred million acres in treaties shot through with fraud, bribery, and intimidation.
-And when Indians inter fered with white definitions of the national interest, as did the "backward" tribes of the Northwest in 1812, Jefferson's humanitarianism hardened: "These will relapse into barbarism and misery, lose numbers by war and want," he grimly pre dicted to John Adams, "and we shall be obliged to drive them, with the beasts of the forest into the Stony mountains.".
+And when Indians inter fered with white definitions of the national interest, as did the "backward" tribes of the Northwest in 1812, Jefferson's humanitarianism hardened: "These will relapse into barbarism and misery, lose numbers by war and want," he grimly predicted to John Adams, "and we shall be obliged to drive them, with the beasts of the forest into the Stony mountains.".

+Jefferson was not the only founding father to refer to an American empire in their writings.
+Alexander Hamilton also envisioned an American empire that would eventually surpass that of superpower Great Britain.
+In 1795, Hamilton once wrote of America as the "embryo of a great empire."
+In The Farmer Refuted (1775), Hamilton predicted that "in fifty or sixty years America will be in no need of protection from great Britain...
+She will have a plenty of men and a plenty of materials to provide and equip a formidable navy.
+She will indeed owe a debt of gratitude to the parent state, for past services; but the scale will then begin to turn in her favour, and the obligation, for future."